mishra-amrit/functions-engine/README.md

 <b>1.
 Code > 2.
 Package as Jar or zip > 3.
 Upload to MyAppEngine > 4.
 Ready to Go !</b>

 No SDK, No extra dependencies for your Apps.
-You just need to write your methods / functions with signatures as specified below.
-Then just package it as jar or zip and upload it to MyAppEngine.
+You just need to write your methods / functions with signatures as specified below, then just package it as jar or zip and upload it to MyAppEngine.

     public <ResponseDTO-Class> <method-name>()